 Similar species: although some species such as sparrow and silvereye are similar in size, the distinct white head and underparts make the whitehead easily distinguishable from other small passerines.

 Distribution and habitat

 The whitehead occurs only in the North Island of New Zealand.
 Its mainland distribution is south of a line connecting the Pirongia Forest, Hamilton and Te Aroha.
 It is locally common though patchily distributed south of this line, and to the north is limited to offshore islands and one fenced translocation site.
-Whiteheads are naturally common on Little Barrier and Kapiti Islands, and have been successfully introduced to Tiritiri Matangi Island, Motuora Island and Tawharanui Regional Park in the Auckland area, plus Maungatautari, Mana Island and Karori Sanctuary.
+Whiteheads are naturally common on Little Barrier and Kapiti Islands, and have been successfully introduced to Tiritiri Matangi Island, Motuora Island and Tawharanui Regional Park in the Auckland area, plus Maungatautari, Mana Island, Zealandia/Karori Sanctuary, and Rotokare.
 Attempts to establish whiteheads in the Waitakere ranges (Ark in the Park) and at Cape Sanctuary (Hawke’s Bay) are continuing, and in 2011 or 2012 they were released on Moturoa Island (Bay of Islands) and Motuihe, Rangitoto and Motutapu Islands in the Hauraki Gulf.

 Although found most commonly in tall native forest and dense shrubland, whiteheads also occur in mature pine plantations.

 Whiteheads are abundant on some pest-free offshore islands and mainland sites where predatory mammals are effectively controlled or excluded.
 They can be among the most abundant forest birds present at these sites (e.g. on Kapiti and Little Barrier Islands).